eclipse-openj9/openj9-docs/docs/xmint.md

 <i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restrictions:**

 - This option applies only to GC policies that include stop-the-world (STW) operations, such as `-Xgcpolicy:optthruput`.
-- This option is ignored by the default policy `-Xgcpolicy:gencon`.

 ## Syntax